italia/iam-proxy-italia/README-Python-Dev.md

 ## Step 5 (Optional): Insert a breakpoint to check that your setting is working as intended

-1. Stop the container `docker stop iam-proxy-italia`.
-2. Add the line `breakpoint()` to a file of that package eudi-wallet-it-python that requires investigation.
+1. Add the line `breakpoint()` to a file of that package eudi-wallet-it-python that requires investigation.
-3. Start the container `docker start iam-proxy-italia`.
+2. restart the iam-proxy-italia container (`docker stop iam-proxy-italia && docker start iam-proxy-italia`.) or touch the uwsgi reload file within the running container: `touch /satosa_proxy/proxy_conf.yaml`

 If everything worked as intended, the program execution should stop at the given `breakpoint()`.
 To further investigate the state of the program at the time it was stopped, you can use the command `docker attach iam-proxy-italia` in a new terminal.